 Contactless tickets and Covid-19

 The pandemic was (and still is) a challenging event for mass transit.
-Stay at home orders were introduced worldwide, mask mandates followed, people stormed drugstores to stock up on hand sanitizer.
+Stay-at-home orders were introduced worldwide, mask mandates followed, and people stormed drugstores to stock up on hand sanitizer.
 But even in these hard times, transit had to keep going to serve all the essential workers.
 Ridership declined drastically and some transit agencies had to introduce free fares – as cash and close contact were dangerous, to protect their personnel and riders.

 Contactless ticketing proved to be the safer choice for both riders and drivers, while still driving the expected fare collection ratio and in some cases – even improving it.

 Contactless is one of the most requested products that Modeshift offers.
 The fast adoption of this technology paints its bright future – with funding invested in research and development for even better ways to pay, it surely will be a significant part of the transit landscape and can even obliterate things of the past such as TVMs and drivers selling tickets.